-Public participation in the preparation of plans is regulated by the Planning Act, according to which the public is informed of the intended plans through publication of a notice either in the Riigi Teataja or in newspapers.
+Public participation in the preparation of plans is regulated by the Planning Act, pursuant to which different means of notification are established to different types of planning.
 The ministry, county governor or local government administering the preparation of the plan provide the main characteristics and time frame of the process.
 The completed plans are put on public display either in the local government or county centre.

 Everyone has the right to present proposals and objections concerning a plan during the duration of public display.
 The local government or county governor administering the preparation of the plan must inform persons who have sent proposals and objections by post or electronic mail during the time the plan is on display of their opinion on such proposals and objections, and specify the time and place of the public discussion within two weeks from the end of the public display of the plan.
 On the basis of the outcome of the public display and discussion, the local government or county governor make the necessary amendments to the plan.

 XXI Obstacles encountered in the implementation of article 7

 NGOs have pointed out a problem that the deadline for disclosure of plans – two weeks – may be too short.
-The responses received in 2013 did not reflect the experiences of situations, where NGOs did not receive any feedback on proposals and objections submitted by them in respect of national and local strategies and action plans.
+The new Planning Act and the amendment to the Environmental Impact Assessment and Environmental Management System Act, which entered into force on 1 July 2015 and which change the period of public display, are expected to change that.
+The public display period for most plan types is 30 days; only the period of public display for detailed plans concerning comprehensive plans is 14 days (presuming that a strategic environmental impact assessment is not performed).
+The responses received in 2016 did not reflect the situations, where NGOs did not receive any feedback on proposals and objections submitted by them in respect of national and local strategies and action plans.

 The impact of public participation is usually valued as positive, necessary and informative by both the public and authorities.
 However, often the limitation of resources may also limit the effect of public participation (in the case of voluminous documents, there is not enough capacity for adequate elaboration) and all proposals made in respect of documents cannot be taken into account (it is not possible in every case also due to conflicting interests, but often the participation pursuant to the responses received from the State authorities and taking into account the submitted proposals are considered as synonyms).
-Some shortcomings have been indicated in responding to proposals as well as reasoning of rejected proposals.
-Still, NGOs have reported cases where their involvement in the preparation process of strategic documents prepared by local governments has not been sufficient.
-NGOs have marked also that disclosure process is often formal, not substantial.
+Some shortcomings have been indicated in justifying rejected proposals.
+NGOs have also noted that the disclosure process is often formal, not substantial.
 Disclosure meets the requirements set out in law, but no efforts are made to ensure that the information reaches stakeholders.
 The notice regarding public discussion may be published in a national newspaper and the web page of the municipality, but in case these sources are not constantly followed, no information is received.

 XXII Further information on the practical application of the provisions of article 7